We invite you to join the registry for a chance to give back to the community and potentially save a life.

 This procedure is based solely on finding a match for the patient who is willing to donate and healthy enough to do so.
 Every donor is evaluated based on the same medical criteria, regardless of sexual orientation, gender identification, or ethnicity.

-Through Gift of Life Marrow Registry, members of the LGBTQ+ community can engage in the lifesaving community service many have wished for.
+Through Gift of Life Marrow Registry, members of the LGBTQIA+ community can engage in the lifesaving community service many have wished for.

 When you join Gift of Life’s registry, your information is strictly private and is protected under the same HIPAA regulations as when you see your doctor.
 When your tissue type is shared on the worldwide marrow registry, only a donor identification number, your age, sex at birth, and tissue type are entered; all other information remains with Gift of Life.
 Only Gift of Life will initiate contact with you if you are ever found to match a patient in need, and we handle the entire donation process to ensure your safety.